Skip to main content

 Technical Advisory Committee MemberEarly planning and identification of design concepts and visionThe Technical Advisory Committee (TAC) met in March 2025 to review future scenarios.
 AC Transit provided comments.
 Project team will address TAC comments and prepare updated version for Phase 2 of engagement held in early May.
 More information.

 Caltrans I-580 Truck Access StudyTechnical Advisory Committee MemberEarly planning The first TAC meeting was held in August 2025, where the project team provided an overview of the study, targeted outcomes, and engagement plan.
-The next TAC meeting will be on September 17, 2025 where the project team will provide updates on Study components.

 Metropolitan Transportation Commission (MTC) & Transit Agencies